Amukayoung/openpdf/README.md

    const generatedPDFPath = await pdfGenerator.generatePDF(<MyComponent />, 'Letter');
    ```

-4. Once the PDF is generated, you can use the generated file path (`generatedPDFPath`) to access the PDF file in your application or perform any additional operations.
+4. Once the PDF is generated, you can use the generated file path (`generatedPDFPath`) to access the PDF file in your application.

 ## Example